VMBlakelock/saute-and-skewers-greekfood/README.md

 #### Issue 2

+Edit and Delete routing ...................

 #### Issue 3

-Needed more pages adding to site to allow for guest user and session user interaction
+The Recipes page, is not working as hoped.
+Visually its not good ........................

 #### Issue 4

-Materialize Carousel wasnt loading well, the links kept breaking therefore removed after various tests when the developer couldnt fix.
+Needed more pages adding to site to allow for guest user and session user interaction. .....

 #### Issue 5